Stepwise functional refoundation of relational concept analysis: Conclusion

-We addressed the questions of which family of lattices was returned by relational concept analysis and, more generally, which such families could be considered acceptable.
+We addressed the questions of which family of concept lattices was returned by relational concept analysis and, more generally, which such families could be considered acceptable.

 This report provides an answer to these questions by characterising the acceptable families of context-lattice pairs that describe a particular initial family of contexts as those families which are well-formed, saturated and self-supported.
 It identifies the results returned by relational concept analysis as the smallest element of this set.
 It also defines an alternative operation providing its greatest elements.
-We went further by characterising the structure of this set and those regularities that allows to navigate in it.
+The structure of the set of acceptable solutions has been further characterised.

-To that extent the report defined the set of well-formed objects $\mathcal{O}$, a function $EF^*$, generalising RCA, expanding a family, and a function $PQ^*$ contracting a family.
+To that extent the report defines the set of well-formed objects $\mathcal{O}$, a function $EF^*$, generalising RCA, expanding a family, and a function $PQ^*$ contracting a family.
 The fixed points of these functions characterise the saturated families and the self-supported families respectively.
-Hence, the acceptable solutions are those element of the intersection of the fixed points of such functions ($\mathrm{fp}(EF^*)\cap\mathrm{fp}(PQ^*)$).
+Hence, the acceptable solutions are those elements of the intersection of the fixed points of both functions ($\mathrm{fp}(EF^*)\cap\mathrm{fp}(PQ^*)$).

 These results rely fundamentally on the finiteness of the structure and monotony of the operations.
-Dealing with infinite structures would jeopardise the construction of $D$, however as soon as it preserves the termination of the application of the operations, this should not be a problem.
-Non-monotonic operations could be induced by non monotonic scaling operations in $\Omega$.
-Such operations would prevent relational concept analysis to work properly and require fully different mechanisms.
+Dealing with infinite structures would jeopardise the construction of the sets of scalable relational attributes (Section~\ref{sec:rcaname}), however as soon as the termination of the application of the operations is preserved, this should not be a problem.
+Non-monotonic operations could be induced by non-monotonic scaling operations.
+Such operations would prevent relational concept analysis to work properly and would require fully different mechanisms.